Both wildly popular concealed carry firearms, we put the SIG P365 up against the Glock 48 to see which one comes out on top!

-It’s hard to believe the SIG Sauer P365 premiered over a year ago.
-This little SIG made a huge splash by introducing the world to an ultra-compact gun capable of holding 10-12 rounds total.
+It’s hard to believe the SIG Sauer P365 premiered back in January 2018.
+This little SIG made a huge splash by introducing the world to an ultra-compact gun capable of holding 10-12 rounds total and has been virtually unbeatable at the top of the heap ever since.

 A pistol the size of most single stacks 9mms and nearly double the capacity had been unheard of but manufacturers took notice.
 As predicted, concealed carry guns quickly followed suit, and companies scrambled to fit the mold, including Glock, who played their hand with the 48.